 Prostate cancer can be fatal, but for many men who get timely treatment, it’s not.
 Survival rates can depend on your age, physical condition, genetics, how you respond to treatment, and how aggressive your cancer is.
-Five-year survival rates can vary from 30% for cancers that have spread to close to 100% for cancers that are still only in the prostate.
+Five-year survival rates can vary from 30% for cancers that have spread to close to almost 100% for cancers that are still only in the prostate.

 Prostate cancer prevention